natict/linux-metrics/docs/memory-usage.md

 ## Memory Usage

 Is free memory really free?
 What's the difference between cached memory and buffers?
-Why can't I dump all the caches?
 Let's get our hands dirty and find out...

-You will need 3 open terminals for this task. **DO NOT RUN THESE SCRIPTS ON YOUR LAPTOP!**
+You will need 3 open terminals for this task. **DO NOT RUN ANY SCRIPTS ON YOUR LAPTOP!**

 ### Task M1: Memory usage, Caches and Buffers